Reconnection of infinitely thin antiparallel vortices and coherent structures: Comparison with the eye-shaped vortex

 The scaling law which determines how the distance between vortices changes during the reconnection was studied in multiple works~\cite{krstulovic2017,fonda2019,hussain2020}.
 It is not completely clear if there are different laws before and after the reconnection or if this law varies for quantum and classical fluids.
 Nevertheless, there are multiple evidences that the separation rate $\delta(t)$ of the vortices after the reconnection should be of the scale $\sqrt{t - t_{rec}}$ where $t_{rec}$ is the reconnection time.
 This rate can be observed in experiments~\cite{fonda2019} and also coincide with the analytical result for the corner vortex~\cite{vega2003}.

-In figure~\ref{fig:separation_rate} the separation rates before and after the reconnection are depicted for different values of $\varepsilon$ and $r_c$.
+In figure~\ref{fig:separation_rate} the separation rates before and after the reconnection are depicted for $\varepsilon = 0.05$ different values of $r_c$.
 The black dashed lines corresponds to the scale $\sqrt{|t - t_{rec}|}$.
-We can see that before the reconnection the separation rate varies from the quadratic root law that may happen due to the influence of the regularization parameter.
-However, after the reconnection the agreement with the $\sqrt{|t - t_{rec}|}$ scale is much better.
-Note that the offset of the initial position of the eye-shaped vortex corner has the same time scale (magenta line in figure~\ref{fig:separation_rate}).
+We can see that before and after the reconnection the separation rate is very close to the square root law.
+The agreement is better for small values of $r_c$ that correspond to a case of smaller viscosity.
+We can also note that the $x_2$ component of the position of the eye-shaped vortex corner has the same square root timescale as the reconnected vortices (figure~\ref{fig:separation_rate_after}).
+This result can be considered as another evidence that the behavior of the vortices after the reconnection resembles the evolution of the corner vortex even though we can not see the corner at the reconnection time due to the presence of the regularization parameter $r_c$.